The land home to ancient history, pizza, beautiful beaches and first world public transportation.

 - Grab your bikini and catch some rays at the beach.

-Managing Your Money While Travelling Europe on a Budget
+Managing Your Money For a Budget Trip to Europe

 When you’re dealing with the terrifying exchange rate that is Rand to Euro – you need to make every last penny count.